ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/build-a-graalvm-executable/build-the-executable-locally.md

    Finished generating 'hello_world' in 4m 24s.
    ```

-   > **Note:** On Windows, the Microsoft Native Tools for Visual Studio must be initialized before building a native-image.
+   > **Note:** On Windows, the Microsoft Native Tools for Visual Studio must be initialized before building a native image.
 You can do this by starting the **x64 Native Tools Command Prompt** that was installed with the Visual Studio Build Tools.
 In the x64 Native Tools Command Prompt, navigate to your project folder and run `bal build --native`.

 4. Execute the command below to run the native executable.
    ```
    $ ./target/bin/hello_world
    ```

-5. Test the service with a cURL request :
+5. Test the service with a cURL request.
    ```
    $ curl http://localhost:8080/greeting
    Hello, World!